 Take care of your voice.
 You’ll be thankful you did.

-I just got back from a 2 week “business trip” in New York City.
+I just got back from a 2 week business trip in New York City.
 I went to audition, take class, explore the city, and visit friends.
-And boy, did I learn a lot:
+And boy, did I learn a lot.
+Here are my 15 key things I learned from my actor business trip to NYC.

 If you are an actor and you have never been to New York.
 Go!
 Coming from someone who was scared of New York for the longest time and felt safe and comfortable in Chicago.
 I’m telling you to go!
 Taking this two week trip, truly opened my eyes to the opportunity there.
 For someone who loves Chicago and loves my Chicago theatre family, it’s weird for me to say… but I’m so excited, nervous, and eager to move to New York in the spring.